Cristiano Ronaldo: Sporting Lisbon to attempt to re-sign Manchester United forward in January - Paper Talk

 Manchester United's resolve to keep Cristiano Ronaldo will be tested by Sporting Lisbon in the New Year.

-Manchester United are looking to build their own 'hotel football' at the club's Carrington training ground.
+Brighton are ready to cash-in on Moises Caicedo - but want an eye-watering £85m for him.

-Brighton are ready to cash in on Moises Caicedo - but will demand an eye-watering £85m for the talented midfielder.
+Raheem Sterling had a "really, really bad time" during Chelsea's defeat to Brighton on Saturday according to former Blues star Pat Nevin, who says the 27-year-old doesn't deserve a World Cup place on current form.

-Raheem Sterling had a "really, really bad time" during Chelsea's defeat to Brighton on Saturday according to former Blues star Pat Nevin, who says the 27-year-old does not deserve a World Cup place on current form.
+Manchester United are looking to build their own Hotel Football at the club's Carrington training ground.

 Lionel Messi has reportedly been ignoring phone calls from Barcelona president Joan Laporta as he continues to avoid any contact with his former club.